nongorkemdurmaz/bim207-homework1/README.md

 I am a 2nd year student at Eskişehir Technical University.
 These are the Java codes I wrote for homework 1 given in the Bim 207 class.

+Purpose

+The process of reading the words in 3 ready-made text files given by our teacher.

 About Usage